linx-software/Postman_to_Production/README.md

 # Postman to Production

+## About
+How to move your OpenAPi specification to a live, hosted API.
+This is a guide to help users build and deploy an API using Linx, a low-code platform and Postman.

 ## Description
 This repo contains all resources necessary to complete the postman to production tutorial.
 The steps to complete the tutorial are also included below (under the Tutorial Steps section).